Last updated on August 25th, 2023.

 Better blood circulation can affect all areas of your body, from helping you feel more alert in your brain to helping supply nutrients to the rest of your body.
 Good circulation can also prevent harm to kidneys and heart muscle and keep your body safe from harm.

-Inversions are particularly helpful in this case even when compared to other yoga exercises.
-When we turn ourselves upside down, we allow our blood to flow to vital areas like our brain and our heart easier which can help the vital fluids travel faster without much obstruction.
+Inversions are beneficial in this case, even compared to other yoga exercises.
+When we turn ourselves upside down, we allow our blood to flow to vital areas like our brain and heart more efficiently, which can help the critical fluids travel faster without much obstruction.

 2. Become More Flexible

-The biggest benefit to stretching is, of course, flexibility.
-What acts like inversions are doing is that they train our body to be able to move in uncommon directions without pain or stiffness.
-Our joints aren’t used to anything like this but with constant practice you’ll find that turning your body all sorts of ways can be just as easy and natural as any other motion you do.
+The most significant benefit to stretching is, of course, flexibility.
+What acts like inversions are doing is that they train our body to move in uncommon directions without pain or stiffness.
+Our joints aren’t used to anything like this, but with constant practice, you’ll find that turning your body in all sorts of ways can be just as easy and natural as any other motion you do.

-Stretching can keep your muscles active and ready to move without obstruction which is why athletes often stretch before a workout so that they can perform all of their necessary motions without risking pulling their joints or injuring themselves.
+Stretching can keep your muscles active and ready to move without obstruction, so athletes often stretch before a workout to perform all of their necessary motions without risking pulling their joints or injuring themselves.

 3. Do Away with Soreness

-One great benefit is that you’ll find yourself significantly less sore after a workout because of stretching like inversions.
-Soreness happens because when we work out we’re tearing muscle and resting puts it back together stronger than before.
-When we stretch we’re relieving the stress muscles are going through, and you’ll find that you’ll get rid of soreness without losing your gains from working out.
+One great benefit is that you’ll be significantly less sore after a workout because of stretching-like inversions.
+Soreness happens because when we work out, we’re tearing a muscle, and resting puts it back together more robust than before.
+When we stretch, we’re relieving the stress muscles are going through, and you’ll find that you’ll get rid of soreness without losing your gains from working out.

-Inversions can help speed up this process because you’re performing a large range of motion when you stretch.
-Since this causes great blood flow and circulation, your body doesn’t need to work as hard restoring torn muscles and thus, will heal you faster.
+Inversions can help speed up this process because you’re performing an extensive range of motion when you stretch.
+Since this causes excellent blood flow and circulation, your body doesn’t need to work as hard to restore torn muscles; thus, it will heal you faster.

 4. Energize your Day

-Another big benefit of inversions is something that you’ll see and notice all day.
+Another significant benefit of inversions is that you’ll see and notice all day.
 You’re going to notice that you have a lot more energy.
-Maybe you’re someone who needs a Big gulp of coffee to get them through the day, or maybe you’re somebody who doesn’t enter peak performance until your days are already halfway over.
-Thankfully there’s a way to alleviate this naturally and it’s by stretching and performing exercises just like inversions.
+Maybe you need a Big gulp of coffee to get through the day, or perhaps you don’t enter peak performance until your days are already halfway over.
+Thankfully, there’s a way to alleviate this naturally: stretching and performing exercises like inversions.

-The reason this happens is the previously mentioned increase of blood flow to your brain.
-Energy we normally feel comes from how active our brains are and how quickly and effectively they can process information, which is normally less effective when we’re tired.
-By performing inversions, we’re helping out the process by pumping more oxygen into our brains, allowing them to remain more active.
-When we would normally feel tired, our brains instead get the signal that it’s time to get to work.
+This happens because of the previously mentioned increase in blood flow to your brain.
+The energy we usually feel comes from how active our brains are and how quickly and effectively they can process information, which is generally less effective when we’re tired.
+By performing inversions, we’re helping the process by pumping more oxygen into our brains, allowing them to remain more active.
+When we would usually feel tired, our brains instead get the signal that it’s time to get to work.

 5. Peace of Mind